 - MRI Angiogram (MRA) or Cardiac CT Scan

-*Susan Lucci is one of the stars of the daytime soap opera, All My Children.
+*Susan Lucci is one of the stars of the daytime soap opera, All My Children, acting in the role of Erica Kane from Pine Valley.